 - The best vegan chicken sandwich in the galaxy- I like to serve the hot crispy fried seitan on a freshly grilled sesame bun loaded with roasted garlic aioli, pickles, butter lettuce, and sometimes some thinly sliced heirloom tomato.

 - Nashville Hot Seitan- Nashville hot chicken originated in Tennessee.
 To make this style, ddd a half teaspoon of onion powder, and a teaspoon of garlic powder to the seasoned flour mixture.
 After batter frying, the seitan is coated in warm vegan butter that has a fiery blend of cayenne pepper, paprika, and brown sugar added to it to the point it is red and spicy.
 It gets served with pickles, thin red onion slices, and soft white bread.
 Fun fact- I made this exact dish for a cooking show I was trying to create in an abandoned insane asylum.
 The show featured vegan dishes cooked illegally in beautiful, spooky abandoned places.
 The dishes were all abstractly connected to the history of the spaces.
 No network wanted to take a risk on the illegal nature of the show.
 Anyway, if you are reading this, have some TV connections, and think it sounds like a good idea for a show, please hit me up!
 I still want to make it a reality.

-- Vegan Jerk Fried Chicken- Instead of the mustard and pickle juice, lime juice is used in the buttermilk marinade, and in place of the mustard, molasses is used.
+- Thai Fried Chicken- Instead of the mustard and pickle juice, use a big spoonful of tom yum paste in the buttermilk marinade, and in place of the mustard, molasses is used.
 After being fried, the seitan can be tossed in a spicy sweet Jamaican jerk sauce and garnished with thinly sliced chives.